-(1) The biographical information for Eric DeMarco is provided in the section identifying the Director nominees beginning on page 17.
+- (1) The biographical information for Eric DeMarco is provided in the section identifying the Director nominees beginning on page 17. - (2) Mr. Goodwin previously served as the Company's President, Public Safety & Security until the Public Safety & Security segment was divested on June 11, 2018.